 - Lastly, but importantly, consistent data quality which complies with the standards required for downstream compliance reporting as a result of standardised processes, controls and formats

 All the above features will help pharma companies to address key aspects of relevant compliance guidelines and will allow them to develop an approach to control any payment leakages because of processing errors.
-This broader discipline will also help the company in building the overall environment of trust with their customers, peers and investors as well as the salesforce.
-This will result in the salesforce spending more time on high value commercial activities rather than tracking financial metrics inconsistently and exposing the organisation to compliance risks.
+This broader discipline will also help the company build the overall environment of trust with their customers, peers and investors, and the salesforce.
+This will result in the salesforce spending more time on high-value commercial activities rather than tracking financial metrics inconsistently and exposing the organisation to compliance risks.